clwg/egress-tracer/README.md

 ### Interactive TUI Management

-In TUI mode with `--whitelist` parameter, press `w` on any connection to add its process to the whitelist: **Requires starting with `--whitelist=filename`**.
+In TUI mode with `--whitelist` parameter, press `w` within the connection details screen: **Requires starting with `--whitelist=filename`**.
 Changes are saved to the specified whitelist file and take effect immediately.

 ### Whitelist File Format